An authority who summons a person to assist in controlling or extinguishing a fire is deemed the person's employer.

 - a fire warden, or

 - a special officer appointed by the Minister.

 The summons can be explicit, as in a written instruction or an oral command; or it may be implied, as in the case of workers of a logging company responding to a fire in accordance with a special agreement between the employer and the MNRF.

 Presumptions and exceptions

-For example, special agreements exist between logging companies and the MNR which allow employees of a logging company fighting fires to be deemed emergency workers and to be covered under this policy.
-These agreements may say that, if company employees respond of their own accord without MNR involvement, their activity is presumed to be performed because of an MNR summons.
+For example, special agreements exist between logging companies and the MNRF that allow employees of a logging company fighting fires to be deemed emergency workers and to be covered under this policy.
+These agreements may say that, if company employees respond of their own accord without MNRF involvement, their activity is presumed to be performed because of an MNRF summons.

-The MNR may rebut a decision-maker's presumption that the Ministry is the deemed employer if it shows that the FFPA did not apply to the specific situation.
-The FFPA does not apply if
+The MNRF may rebut the WSIB's presumption that the Ministry is the deemed employer if it shows that the FFPA did not apply to the specific situation.
+The FFPA does not apply if:

 - a person is involved in fighting fires in an area of the province not designated as a fire region (such as southwestern Ontario), or

-- no special agreement exists between the MNR and an employer specifying that its employees may respond of their own accord under the authority of the FFPA.
+- no special agreement exists between the MNRF and an employer specifying that its employees may respond of their own accord under the authority of the FFPA.